Buddy Rich: Influences, technique, and performances

 Adler denied the rumor that he taught Rich how to play.
 "Sure, he studied with me, but he didn't come to me to learn how to hold the drumsticks.
 I set out to teach Buddy to read.
 He'd take six lessons, go on the road for six weeks and come back.
 He didn't practice.
 He couldn't, because wherever the guy went, he was followed around by admiring drummers.
 He didn't have time to practice. ...Tommy Dorsey wanted Buddy to write a book and he told him to get in touch with me.
 I did the book and Tommy wrote the foreword.
 Technically, I was Buddy's teacher, but I came along after he had already acquired his technique."

 When asked if Rich could read music, Bobby Shew, lead trumpeter in Rich's mid-1960s big band replied, "No. He'd always have a drummer there during rehearsals to read and play the parts initially on new arrangements.
 Buddy would just sit in the empty audience seats in the afternoon and listen to the band. ...
 He'd only have to listen to a chart once and he'd have it memorized.
 We'd run through it and he'd know exactly how it went, how many measures it ran and what he'd have to do to drive it."

-In a Modern Drummer interview, Buddy had this to say about practicing: "I don't put much emphasis on practice anyhow.
+In a Modern Drummer interview, Rich had this to say about practicing: "I don't put much emphasis on practice anyhow.
 I think it's a fallacy to believe that the more you practice, the better you become.
 You can only get better by playing.
 You can sit in a basement with a set of drums and practice rudiments all day long, but if you don't play with a band, you won't learn style, technique, and taste, and you won't learn how to play for a band and with a band.
 It's like getting a job, any kind of job, it's an opportunity to develop.
 And practice, besides that, is boring.
 I know teachers who tell their students to practice three, four, six hours a day.
 If you can't get what you want after an hour of practice, you're not going to get it in four days."

 In the same article, Rich also discourages playing drums with one's bare hands.
-When asked if he could do such a thing, he replied, 'Yes, but why destroy your hands?
-I could think of a hundred ways to use my hands rather than to break them on the rim of a drum.'"
+When asked if he could do such a thing, he replied, "Yes, but why destroy your hands?
+I could think of a hundred ways to use my hands rather than to break them on the rim of a drum."